aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/contents-management/working-with-content-control-sdt/_index.md

 ## Working with Repeating Section Content Control

-The repeating section content control allows repeating the content contained within it.
-Using Aspose.Words, the structured document tag nodes of the repeating section and repeating section item types can be created and for this purpose, [SdtType enumeration type](https://apireference.aspose.com/words/java/com.aspose.words/SdtType) provides REPEATING_SECTION_ITEM member.
+The repeating section content control enables repeating the content contained within it.
+Using Aspose.Words, the structured document tag nodes of the repeating section and repeating section item types can be created and for this purpose, [SdtType enumeration type](https://apireference.aspose.com/java/words/com.aspose.words/SdtType) provides REPEATING_SECTION_ITEM member.
 The following code example demonstrates how to bind a repeating section content control to a table.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-StructuredDocumentTag-WorkingWithStructuredDocumentTag-CreatingTableRepeatingSectionMappedToCustomXmlPart.java" >}}